-Olsson et al. analyzed the association between AKI and risk of heart failure hospitalization in 24 018 patients undergoing primary isolated CABG in Sweden between 2000 and 2008 [4].
-After multivariable adjustment, they reported that AKI stage 1 had a higher risk for first-time heart failure hospitalization than patients with no kidney injury (HR: 1.60, 95% CI 1.34–1.92).
-Their results are consistent with our findings where both small increase in postoperative serum creatinine and AKI stage 1 increase the risk of heart failure.
-Cardio-renal syndrome type 3 is a mechanism often used to explain the association between AKI and cardiac dysfunction [4,41].
-In short, the mechanism behind CRS involves the release of inflammatory mediators, causing hemodynamic and electrolyte disturbances that contribute to higher risk of heart failure.
+Olsson et al. analyzed the association between AKI and the risk of hospitalization from heart failure in 24,018 patients who underwent primary isolated CABG in Sweden between 2000 and 2008 [4].
+After multivariable adjustment, the authors reported that patients with AKI stage 1 had a higher risk of first-time hospitalization from heart failure than patients with no kidney injury (hazard ratio: 1.60, 95% CI: 1.34–1.92).
+Our findings are consistent with these results: both an increase in postoperative serum creatinine and the presence of AKI stage 1 increased the risk of heart failure.
+The cardio-renal syndrome type 3 mechanism is often used to explain the association between AKI and cardiac dysfunction [4,41].
+Briefly, this mechanism involves the release of inflammatory mediators that cause hemodynamic and electrolyte disturbances that contribute to a higher risk of heart failure.

-The KDIGO AKI criteria requires an absolute serum creatinine increase of 26.5 μmol/L. This change often indicates a substantial reduction in glomerular filtration rate.
-Furthermore, the increase in serum creatinine appears late in the time-course of the syndrome [42].
-Ronco et al. presented the term “subclinical AKI” as a condition which fails to meet the AKI stage 1 criteria but has tubular kidney damage, and would instead be indentified using new AKI biomarkers.
-Patients with subclinical AKI may present a small increase in serum creatinine but have no significant glomerular function-loss [42].
-The adverse outcomes associated with small serum creatinine increases presented by our study support this suggestion.
-Additionally, one can argue that it is especially important to detect sublinical AKI in the population undergoing SAVR since these patients are less likely to receive medication that prevent deterioration of renal function, compared to CABG patients, who often already have guideline-recommended secondary prevention medication, such as aspirin, beta-blockers, and ACE-inhibitors [43].
+The KDIGO AKI criteria specify an absolute serum creatinine increase of 26.5 μmol/L; this increase often indicates a substantial reduction in glomerular filtration rate.
+Furthermore, the increase in serum creatinine appears late in the clinical course of the syndrome [42].
+Ronco et al. presented the term “subclinical” AKI as a condition that fails to meet the AKI stage 1 criteria but includes tubular kidney damage and must instead be identified with new AKI biomarkers.
+Patients with subclinical AKI may exhibit a small increase in serum creatinine but have no significant glomerular function loss [42].
+The adverse outcomes associated with the small increases in serum creatinine that were observed in our study support this suggestion.
+Additionally, detecting subclinical AKI in the population that undergoes SAVR is arguably especially important because these patients are less likely to receive medication that prevents the deterioration of renal function than patients who undergo CABG, who often receive guideline-recommended secondary prevention medication such as aspirin, beta-blockers, and angiotensin-converting enzyme inhibitors [43].

 Strengths and limitations

-Particular strengths of our study include the inclusion of all cardiac centers in Sweden which resulted in a large study population with a high degree of generalizability.
-The accuracy of Swedish national registries and complete nationwide health data registers provided our study with high-quality data, and follow-up data were complete for all patients.
+The specific strength of our study was the inclusion of all cardiac centers in Sweden, which resulted in a large study population with a high degree of generalizability.
+The accuracy of Swedish national registries and complete nationwide health data registers provided our study with high-quality data, and follow-up data were complete for all of the patients.

 This study also had limitations.
-First, due to the nature of observational studies, residual confounding may be present.
-Despite a granular characterization of the study population, potentially important patient baseline characteristics were missing, such as fraility, urine output and the use of medications.
-Other factors that could affect the postoperative serum creatinine levels, i.e., the amount of fluid given, anemia, and duration of CPB, were not available.
-Second, chronic kidney disease and heart failure hospitalization outcomes that occurred outside of Sweden could not be ascertained.
-However, this number of patients were likely minimal, owing to the universal tax-financed health care coverage in Sweden.
+First, given the nature of observational studies, residual confounding may have been introduced.
+Despite a granular characterization of the study population, potentially important baseline patient characteristics such as frailty, urine output, and the use of medications were missing.
+Other factors that may have affected postoperative serum creatinine levels (e.g., the amount of fluid given, anemia, and duration of CPB) were unavailable.
+Second, chronic kidney disease and hospitalization from heart failure that occurred outside of Sweden could not be ascertained; however, out-of-country outcomes likely accounted for a minimal number of patients given the universal tax-financed health care coverage in Sweden.

 Conclusions

-We found no association between a small increase in postoperative serum creatinine and long-term survival after SAVR.
-Small increases in postoperative serum creatinine had a stepwise increased risk of 30-day all-cause mortality after SAVR, and a higher risk of long-term chronic kidney disease and heart failure.
-Patients with small postoperative serum creatinine increases after SAVR should be monitored closely to detect early changes in renal and cardiac functions.
-These negative impacts suggest that it may be prudent to extent the KDIGO criteria with a stage 0, including patients with “subclinical” AKI.
+We observed no association between a small increase in postoperative serum creatinine and long-term survival after SAVR.
+Small increases in postoperative serum creatinine were associated with a stepwise increased risk of 30-day all-cause mortality after SAVR and a higher risk of long-term chronic kidney disease and heart failure.
+Patients who experience small increases in postoperative serum creatinine after SAVR should be monitored closely to detect any early changes in renal and cardiac functions.
+These negative impacts suggest that extending the KDIGO criteria to include a “ stage 0” (i.e., patients with “subclinical” AKI) may be prudent.

 Data sharing statement